cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 ### Device installation

 There are several deployment options for Magic WAN Connector.
-Connector can act like a DHCP server for your local network, or integrate with your local set up and have static IP addresses assigned to it.
+Connector can act like a DHCP server for your local network, or integrate with your local setup and have static IP addresses assigned to it.

 #### Firewall settings required